FabricMC/fabric-docs/26.1/develop/porting/index.md

 ::: info

-These docs discuss migrating from **1.21.11** to the snapshots of **26.1**.
-If you're looking to migrate to **1.21.11**, check out the article on [Porting to 1.21.11](./current).
+These docs discuss migrating from **1.21.11** to the snapshots of the upcoming **26.1**.
+If you're looking for another migration, switch to the target version by using the dropdown in the top-right corner.

 :::

+## Prerequisites {#prerequisites}

-Note that if your mod is still using Fabric's Yarn Mappings, you'll first need to [migrate your mod to Mojang's official mappings](../migrating-mappings/) before porting to 26.1.
+If your mod is still using Fabric's Yarn Mappings, you'll first need to [migrate your mod to Mojang's official mappings](../../../develop/porting/mappings/) before porting to 26.1.

 If you are using IntelliJ IDEA, you will also need to update it to `2025.3` or higher for full Java 25 support.